weisluke/WoTMUD/README.md

 10) You can type "wotpack view files" to get a list of all possible files available for download.
 This list is NOT displayed very neatly, hopefully I can change that in the future.
 You can use commands from the help message to install particular pieces, or everything.
 Most names should be self explanatory.

 11) Please check the forums (http://www.wotmod.org/index.php) or the game discord (http://www.wotmod.org/viewtopic.php?f=74&t=7300) for more assistance if need be.
-I should be able to be reached by tagging @Adael in the Discord (preferably in the "mudclient_helpdesk" channel)
+I should be able to be reached by tagging @Adael in the discord (preferably in the "mudclient_helpdesk" channel)